saildot4k/saildot4k.github.io/docs/homebrew/index.md

     - RetroLauncher is unable to be burned to CD so it is not included on the CD installer.
         - Can only be ran from USB!
     - OSDXMB can only be ran from USB!

-## PS2 Homebrew
-Click [HERE](docs/homebrew/index.md) for MMCE VMC downloads.
-These are ready to go for you!
-(Multipurpose Memory Card Emulator Virtual Memory Cards)